apm1467/jQuery.Custom-Caret/README.md

 		text-shadow: 0 0 white;
 	}

-	/* Custom the look of your caret */
+	/* Customize the look of your caret */
 	#caret {
 		border-right: 0.5em solid white;
 		margin-right: -0.5em;